Last Updated on November 19, 2024 by Helena Akter

 You Might Feel Tired

 Carbohydrates fuel most of your daily activities and bodily functions.
-Without them, you might feel more exhausted, hungry, and find it hard to focus.
+Without them, you might feel more exhausted, and hungry, and find it hard to focus.
 If you exercise regularly, you might struggle to keep up with your usual performance, feeling slow and worn out.

 You Could Face Constipation